 Agile testing quadrants may be seen as an established procedure or guidelines or steps to carry out the end-to-end agile testing of a software application in four different phases, imparting different testing techniques for different levels and purposes.

-From years, agile software testing has been a vital part in IT field.
+Since years, agile software testing has been a vital part in IT field.
 This success of the scenario accounts to the benefits that it provides.
-Here below are some of the finest advantages that it incurs.
+Here are some of the finest advantages that it incurs.

-Agile software testing accounts to a better end product that is easier to test and validate along the way.
-This definitely leads to lesser errors and higher productivity.
+Higher Quality: Agile software testing accounts to a better end product that is easier to test and validate along the way.
+This definitely leads to decrease in errors and an increase in productivity.

 Each and everything have some or more both advantages and disadvantages.
 Agile testing is a productive approach of testing the software application but still some of the key-elements or points as stated below reflect the disadvantages of using agile testing.

 Less or no documentation results into unambiguous requirements and specifications which makes difficult to predict expected outcomes.

 Efforts required in testing the application become unpredictable for the QA/ testing team.

 As bug fixes and corrections as well as releases happen frequently in agile testing, which leads to the introduction of new bugs in the system.

 What are the Challenges you faced in Agile Testing?